 Our goal in identifying these four types isn’t to pigeonhole designers.
 It’s simply to help us understand each other’s perspectives.
-Too often have I walked away from an exchange with another designer, completely lost as to what they were saying and wondering why they thought that was a good approach.
+Too often have I walked away from an exchange with another designer, completely lost as to what they were saying and wondering why they thought their proposed approach was any good.
 I didn’t understand where they were coming from or their perspective.
-As you better understand these Four Game Designer Types and the types of designers around you, you’ll be able to have more meaningful conversations about design and reduce negative conflicts.
-And ensuring you have all four Designer Types on your team, ensures you’ll still have the positive conflict needed to find the optimal solution.
+As you better understand these four game designer types and the types of designers around you, you’ll be able to have more meaningful conversations about design and reduce negative conflicts.
+And ensuring you have all four designer types on your team will ensure you’ll still have the positive conflict needed to find the optimal solution.

-Also, when you understand the Designer Types and the game you’re making, you’ll be better equipped to build an appropriate design team.
-Most studios lean heavily towards one or two Designer Types and this can be felt in their games.
-Eve Online (CCP Games, 2003) and World of Tanks (Wargaming, 2010) are very Systems focused experiences and come from Systems focused studios.
-Journey (Thatgamecompany, 2012) is very Player focused and, more specifically, Visionary focused.
-They tend to think about the emotional experience they want to develop as early as possible.
-Studios that push for mass market games will generally want to build teams that cover all four Designer Types.
-This ensures their games are more well rounded in order to serve a larger number of different markets.
+Also, when you understand the designer types and the game you’re making, you’ll be better equipped to build an appropriate design team.
+Most studios lean heavily toward one or two designer types, and this can be felt in their games.
+Eve Online (CCP Games, 2003) and World of Tanks (Wargaming, 2010) are very systems-focused experiences and come from systems-focused studios.
+Journey (Thatgamecompany, 2012) is very player focused.
+That studio tends to think about the emotional experience they want to develop as early as possible.
+Studios that push for mass-market games will generally want to build teams that cover all four designer types.
+This ensures their games are more well-rounded in order to serve a larger number of different markets.

-There is no right or wrong perspective, but understanding who is on your team will give you insights as to what the end product will look like.
+There is no right or wrong perspective, but understanding who is on your team will give you insights into what the end product will look like.
 It can also help you understand why a specific designer-feature pairing may not be working out.
-For example, if I want a hardcore, balanced economy with multiple currencies then it’s in my best interest to task an Analyst rather than a Visionary or Empath.
-When we think of our design teams some of this may seem obvious as we know who is better at economy tuning.
-But diving deeper into understanding these four perspectives will help to not only reveal successful tasking opportunities but also why certain conflicts exist between designers.
+For example, if I want a hardcore, balanced economy with multiple currencies, then it’s in my best interest to task an Analyst rather than a Visionary or Empath.
+When we think of our design teams, some of this may seem obvious as we know who is better at economy tuning.
+But diving deeper into understanding these four perspectives will help to reveal not only successful tasking opportunities but also why certain conflicts exist between designers.